-- Prepare the best and the brightest students to face the ever-changing cutting edge of biological and biomedical research with the necessary skills to become leaders in science and society. - Enable students to complete their PhD in an accelerated timeframe, while maintaining the highest standards of excellence.
-Reducing the time to graduation considerably, compared to the national average. - Impart a broad, multi-disciplinary, representation of the biological sciences. - Teach students how to think independently and critically focusing on the principles of scientific reasoning and logic. - Educate ethical biologists who can communicate effectively with all audiences. - Emphasize that learning is a lifelong process that goes hand-in-hand with outstanding research. - Facilitate the pursuit of significant, independent thesis research.
+- Prepare students to face the ever-changing cutting edge of biological and biomedical research with the necessary skills to become leaders in science and society. - Enable students to complete their PhD in an accelerated timeframe, while maintaining the highest standards of excellence. - Impart a broad, multi-disciplinary, representation of the biological sciences. - Teach students how to think independently and critically focusing on the principles of scientific reasoning and logic. - Educate ethical biologists who can communicate effectively with all audiences. - Emphasize that learning is a lifelong process that goes hand-in-hand with outstanding research. - Facilitate the pursuit of significant, independent thesis research.